adebem/PuppyChatLiveDemo/README.md

 ![](screenshot2.png)

-<p><br>PuppyChat can also make one-to-all comparisons between breeds on the same four attributes listed above:</p>
+<p>PuppyChat can also make one-to-all comparisons between breeds on the same four attributes listed above:</p>

 ![](screenshot3.png)

-<p><br>As a bonus, it also can give a list of the members within a certain group:</P>
+<p>As a bonus, it also can give a list of the members within a certain group:</P>

 ![](screenshot4.png)